View the Executive Summary for this brief.

 School districts offer a number of school types, from public to private to charter schools.
 Charter schools are publicly-funded schools that are part of the state school system, but are privately run by an organization that has a charter, or contract, to do so.
 They are schools of choice, meaning they do not enroll students based on where they live.
-As of 2018, charter schools enroll 3.3 million students in 44 states and the District of Columbia.
+As of late 2018 (the last year for which data is available as of early 2022), charter schools enroll 3.3 million students in 44 states and the District of Columbia.
 Charter schools have governing bodies but are not governed by a traditional school board, as other public schools are.

 School Choice Week further breaks down the types of schools in K-12 Education (2 min):